mutkovicova/milestone-4-project/README.md

 ### Partners

 A custom model was created from the Django models for Partners.
 This creates a list of partners to the shop and lets the admin of the shop add partners, where they're located and which products they stock/provide for the online shop.
+This can be accessed by admin by logging onto /partners and amending by logging on to the admin dashboard.

+The purpose of this, for the future, is to allow the shop to publish its suppliers and link back to their pages to increase SEO.

+### Team

+A custom model was created from the Django models for Team.
+This allows the shop to have a comprehensive list of all the people that make things happen, and therefore be able to keep track of who needs access etc. by logging on via /team and adding people to the list via the admin dashboard.

+The purpose of this, for the future, is to let the shop publish its team member profiles to delegate responsibility for various contact.

+## Borrowed code

+As well as the code from the walkthrough project [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1), this app includes an externally created app as detailed below.

+### Frequently asked questions

+An external FAQ Django app was imported to facilitate a more complex FAQ.
+This means that users who are logged on, but aren't admin, are able to answer questions, allowing the team in charge to free up their time (with proper oversight).
+Full credit for all the work in this app goes to the [author Smark-1](https://github.com/smark-1/django-easy-faq) .
+The app was modified to suit the language of the website better and has excluded some functionality as detailed in their [setup instructions](https://pypi.org/project/django-easy-faq/).

 ## Technologies used